digitalmethodsinitiative/4cat/README.md

 <p align="center">4CAT has a website at <a href="https://4cat.nl">4cat.nl</a>.</p>
 <p align="center"><img alt="A screenshot of 4CAT, displaying its 'Create Dataset' interface" src="common/assets/screenshot1.png"><img alt="A screenshot of 4CAT, displaying a network visualisation of a dataset" src="common/assets/screenshot2.png"></p>
+Note: This version of 4cat is currently being adapted for use on Finnish text.
+More information will be added.
 4CAT is a research tool that can be used to analyse and process data from online social platforms.
 Its goal is to make the capture and analysis of data from these platforms accessible to people through a web interface, without